-Degree and certificate programs in homeland security offer specializations in a number of areas such as terrorism, disaster preparedness and risk analysis.
-Common areas of study at all levels include government policies, legal issues and ethics.
+Degree and certificate programs in homeland security offer specializations in a number of areas.
 Students in master's degree programs often engage in research in homeland security.
-Most undergraduate program require on-campus classes, but graduate programs are often offered online.

 Bachelor's Degree in Homeland Security

 Bachelor's degree programs in homeland security offer basic knowledge of the field.
-Because there are so many aspects of the field, many of the bachelor's degree programs require students to choose one area to focus on.
+Because there are so many aspects, many of the bachelor's degree programs require students to choose one area to focus on.
 These areas include laws and policies, analyzing and sharing intelligence, risk analysis and strategic planning, preparing and responding to disasters, terrorism analysis, transportation security and cybersecurity.
 Most bachelor's degree programs in homeland security are on-campus programs.

 A homeland security curriculum is very dependent on the track that a student chooses.
 However, basic courses required in most programs might include: